 The crossing dome has a pulley with a rope that red-robed tirabolieros (“incense carriers”) pull to swing the giant incense burner, the Botafumiero (“smoke expeller”).

 The Botafumiero doesn’t swing every day — the schedule is unpredictable.
-Check early in the morning to see whether it’s hanging, and if so, then likely it will be part of the day’s Pilgrim Masses.
+Check in the morning to see whether it’s hanging, & if so, then it likely will be part of the day’s Pilgrim Masses.

-The Cathedral’s interior now includes restored frescoes on columns (above) & modern looking light fixtures along the nave (below).
-The 10 years-long restoration project even involved fire protection & waterproofing.
+The Cathedral’s interior now includes restored frescoes on columns and modern looking light fixtures along the nave.
+The 10 year restoration even involved fire protection and waterproofing.

-During our Cathedral visit we left the remaining ex-votos at the sacristy office where mementos are gathered.
+During our visit we left the remaining ex-votos at the sacristy office where mementos are kept.

 A couple days were spent in this special city before returning to Lisbon & then home.
 In Obradoiro Plaza, the heart of Santiago, a military band played Celtic music.